andrewisen/CDJ-400-Converter/README.md

 N.b.
 Assumes each file is an actual MP3 file.</br></br>
 ## Credits
 Big thanks to:
-* [anderssjoberg97](https://github.com/anderssjoberg97) for highlightning the problem.
+* [Anders Sjöberg](https://github.com/anderssjoberg97) for highlightning the problem.

 ## TODO